zio/zio/docs/reference/di/motivation.md

 1. Users of the `Editor` service haven't any control over how dependencies will be created.
 2. Users of the `Editor` service cannot use different implementations of `Formatter` and `Compiler` services.
 For example, we would like to test the `Editor` service with a mock version of `Formatter` and `Compiler`.
 With this approach, mocking these dependencies is hard.
 3. The `Editor` service is tightly coupled with `Formatter` and `Compiler`.
 This means any change to these services, may introduce a new change in the `Editor` class.
-4. Creating the object graph is a manual process. //TODO: explain this
+4. Creating the object graph is a manual process. <!-- TODO: explain this -->

 Let's see how we can provide a solution to these problems.
 In the following sections, we will step by step solve these problems, and finally, we will see how ZIO solves the dependency injection problem.